olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     ```sh
     az aks install-cli
     ```
-    You might get an "access denied" error for this command in the cloud shell, in case the kubectl is already installed.
+    **Note**: You might get an "access denied" error for this command in the cloud shell in case the kubectl is already installed.
 In that case, we will use the already installed version.
 Ignore the error message and go on.

 1. Additionally, we need to be able to authenticate against our cluster.
 This is typically achieved with a private key in a file with the path '.kube/config' in our user profile.
 To get this file, `az` can help us again: